Lupron Depot 11.25 mg Side Effects

 Applies to leuprolide: kit, powder for solution, powder for suspension, powder for suspension 1 month, powder for suspension 3 month, powder for suspension 4 month, powder for suspension 6 month, solution

-Along with its needed effects, leuprolide (the active ingredient contained in Lupron Depot 11.25 mg) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by leuprolide (the active ingredient contained in Lupron Depot 11.25 mg).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking leuprolide:For adultsLess common
+You should check with your doctor immediately if any of these side effects occur when taking leuprolide:For adultsLess common

 - Fast or irregular heartbeat